 We're so often rushing around and 'multi-tasking' that we forget to actually taste what we're eating.

-It's time to slow down, cook and taste with ALL your senses, and explore the many layers of flavour that make food delicious.
+It's time to slow down, cook and taste with ALL your senses, and explore the many layers of flavour that make real food delicious.

 Through The Joy Of Eating you’ll:

 - build and flex your creative cooking muscles (using your understanding of the senses to support this)

 - develop a greater awareness of food that helps you feel and do good